Northern hairy-nosed wombat: Description

 In general, all species of wombat are heavily built, with large heads and short, powerful legs.
 They have strong claws to dig their burrows, where they live much of the time.
 It usually takes about a day for an individual to dig a burrow.

-Northern hairy-nosed wombats have bodies covered in soft, grey fur; the fur on their noses sets them apart from the common wombat.
+Northern hairy-nosed wombats have bodies covered in soft, grey fur.
+The fur on their noses sets them apart from the common wombat.
 They have longer, more pointed ears and a much broader muzzle than the other two species.
 Individuals can be 35 cm high, up to 1 m long and weigh up to 40 kg.

 The species exhibits sexual dimorphism, with females being somewhat larger than males due to the presence of an extra layer of fat.
-They are slightly larger than the common wombat and able to breed somewhat faster (giving birth to two young every three years on average).
+They are slightly larger than the common wombat and able to breed somewhat faster, giving birth to two young every three years on average.

 The northern hairy-nosed wombat's nose is very important in its survival because it has very poor eyesight, so it must detect its food in the dark through smell.
 Examination of the wombat's digestive tract shows that the elastic properties of the ends of their large intestines are capable of turning liquid excrement into cubical scat.

 Distribution and habitat

 Northern hairy-nosed wombats require deep sandy soils in which to dig their burrows, and a year-round supply of grass, which is their primary food.
 These areas usually occur in open eucalypt woodlands.

 At Epping Forest National Park, northern hairy-nosed wombats construct their burrows in deep, sandy soils on levée banks which were deposited by a creek that no longer flows through the area.
 They forage in areas of heavy clay soils adjacent to the sandy soils, but do not dig burrows in these areas, which become waterlogged in the wet seasons.
-In the park, burrows are often associated with native bauhina trees (Lysiphyllum hookeri).
+In the park, burrows are often associated with native Lysiphyllum hookeri trees.
 This tree has a spreading growth form, and its roots probably provide stability for the extensive burrows dug by the wombats.

 By the 1980s the range of the northern hairy-nosed wombat had become restricted to a single site of about 300 ha in the Epping National Forest in east-central Queensland, 120 km north-west of Clermont.
-Insurance populations have since been established at two locations near St George, at the 130 ha Richard Underwood Nature Refuge in 2009, and in the 2800 ha Powrunna State Forest in 2024 with plans for a fourth site by 2041.
+Insurance populations have been established at two locations near St George, at the 130 ha Richard Underwood Nature Refuge in 2009, and in the 2800 ha Powrunna State Forest in 2024, with plans for a fourth site by 2041.